“Setting the mind aside is the ultimate in extreme minimalism.” —Richard Paterson

 What does he mean by this?
 How do you go about being you without ‘you’?

-Most minimalists have never considered the possibility that, like our other possessions, the mind may also be an ‘object’ that can be set aside.
+Most minimalists have never considered the possibility that, like our other possessions, the mind itself may also be an ‘object’ that can be set aside.

 Let me explain.

 Leaving Your Shoes And Your Mind Outside The Door

 Every day, queues of people would come to see him, seeking help and guidance for their difficulties and personal problems.

 And, no matter what the issue, there was a particular exercise he would guide people through.

 It’s was so simple and yet the results were always profound.

 It went something along these lines.

 He would begin by saying:

 “I’m happy to help you with your problem but before I do, there are a few things I’d like to ask you to leave at the door—along with your shoes.

 Set aside all labels such as young or old, male or female, rich or poor—any beliefs that you are this kind of person or that kind of person.
 Leave them all outside the door.
 You can pick them up again on your way out.